 • The successful movement of your POV is not a matter of chance.
 As with all things military, it’s the result of preparation and planning.
 If you think you may be medically eligible to ship a POV in the CONUS, check out the handbook provided by US Transcom or Contact your local Transportation Office (TO) or Personal Property Shipping Office (PPSO).

 • The Personal Property Counseling Checklist ensures the member, dependent, and government employee has been briefed properly on the movement of their personal property within the Defense Transportation System.
 This checklist may also be used in determining validity of claims for damage and improper shipments and any third party responsibility.

 • For deploying service members and families, there are resources available to help you during your transitions -- here's a rundown of help programs by service.

 The short answer is no. The FMCSA which inspects car transporters and ensures public safely permits only vehicle-related items to be included, such as child car seats, car covers, and parts or tools related directly to the vehicle itself.
 Regulations prohibit including luggage, personal items, household items or anything else that’s not related to the car, in order to avoid excess weight and because no car carrier in the US is licensed to carry household goods, or obtain insurance on those items for your protection.
-So it’s best to include household goods with the shipment of your other personal belongings.
+So it’s best to include household goods with the shipment of your other personal belongings during your PCS move.